surniaulula/wpsso/readme.txt

 = 13.0.0-dev.4 =

-(TBD) Moved URL shortening library files to the WPSSO Core Standard version.
+(2022/08/22) Integration modules for active plugins and URL shortening libraries have been moved to the WPSSO Core Standard edition.

 = 12.4.0 =